alryaz/hass-hekr-component/README.md

   to facilitate capability of removing YAML entry live and replacing it with different config.

 ## Contribution
 If you found yourself using Wisen application with any of your Smart Home devices, contact me via e-mail <alryaz@xavux.com>.
 The process of adding new devices is not yet completely formalized, the milestone is set for a release-candidate version.

 Check original repository with HekrAPI bindings: [hekrapi-python: Hekr protocol bindings for Python](https://github.com/alryaz/hekrapi-python)

+You can also help with translating this component.
+Fork this repository, make changes to preferred language files in `custom_components/hekr/translations`, remove the `_remove_me_after_making_translations_or_everything_will_be_replaced` translation key, and submit a pull request.
+Alternatively you can send a translation file directly through one of the communication channels listed at the end of this page.

 ## Power meter protocol: `power_meter`
 ![Loaded badges for power meter protocol](https://raw.githubusercontent.com/alryaz/hass-hekr-component/master/images/power_meter/badges.png)